swanky-rt/Student-Navigator/assignment-3/README.md

 ---

-## Setting Up the Conda Environment
+## Setting Up the Conda Environment and Run the code

 To create the conda environment and install all dependencies for this assignment: